 Selling a business is an emotional and tedious process for most people.
 You poured your heart and soul into your business for so many years and yet no one seems to view the value as you do.
 Be sure about selling because backing out in the middle of the sale process can damage your relationships with employees, customers or suppliers.

-Getting all stakeholders (including your spouse/partners/family/shareholders) totally committed to selling is also a difficult process.
+Getting all stakeholders (including your co-founders/partners/shareholders) totally committed to selling is also a difficult process.
 Deciding who should be on the negotiating team and how the decisions will be made can also be difficult.
 Our experience tells us that it is quite difficult to achieve consensus.

 Finding a Market